xefensor/game-of-loop-gamejam/README.md

 # Game of Loop - gamejam

-Gamejam version of Game Of Loop.
+Gamejam version of Game of Loop.

 A puzzle game based on Conway's Game of Life.